 The modern-day supply chain consists of many working parts.
 While most people focus on warehouse management, shipping lanes, and data tracking, there is another aspect of freight transportation that needs careful consideration — last mile delivery.
-Last mile delivery has become such a focused aspect of the supply chain network, especially in light of the drastic changes and disruptions of the last year and a half.
+Last mile delivery has become a focused aspect of the supply chain network, especially in light of the drastic changes and disruptions of the last year and a half.

 Using Data to Plan Spot Freight in the Last Mile Will Still Be a Factor in Peak Season 2021

 At the heart of the modern-day supply chain is the utilization of real-time data.
-Having access to data, up to the minute tracking information, and faster communications and automated processes make last mile delivery easier to manage.
+Having access to data, up to the minute tracking information, and faster communications and automated processes make last mile delivery trends easier to manage.
 This will continue to be critical for the modern supply chain, especially during peak season.
 The already stressed supply chains will undoubtedly see yet another influx of orders and increases in customer service demands.

 While considered a novel service when first introduced by Amazon, the idea of next-day and even same-day delivery options has become the expected norm.
 Many consumers are more than willing to go elsewhere with their business to get fast and free shipping options.
 So, to meet these shipping and last mile carrier needs, logistics management and delivery strategies will need to be reworked to meet current market demands.